Kanna Hashimoto: Tokyo

 In April 2017 at an event in Tokyo, Hashimoto announced that she was preparing to move to Tokyo in order to get into full-scale acting.
 In May, she made a guest appearance on episode 3 of Fuji TV's series "Month 9" Kizoku Kantei.
 In June, it was announced that she would play the role of Usuki Keiko, a new police officer who is an animal enthusiast and Sudo (Atsuro Watanebe)'s partner on Fuji TV's series "Day 9" Metropolitan Police Department Ikimono Section for July.
 Hashimoto, who will play the role of the heroine for the first time in a serial drama, said, "I will try to be able to speedily and comically interact with Mr. Watanabe, and I hope to create a good combination between Sudo and Keiko, just like in the original work."
 Satoko Kashikawa, the production producer, said that the reason for Hashimoto's casting was that "Keiko Usuki, who plays the partner, is quite a unique character for a heroine, but Kanna Hashimoto, who has the strongest cuteness and a strong core, will play it.
 I am confident that he will become an existence that should be."
 A Twitter post on the 5th by Hashimoto became a hot topic with about 485,000 likes in 9 days.
 At the Tokyo Metropolitan election PR event held on the 24th, she reported on Twitter that she lives in Tokyo and that she had voted for the Tokyo Metropolitan Assembly election.
 In July, the movie Gintama was released.
 Looking back to the filming, Hashimoto says that she was able to grow by playing Kagura.
 Costars Oguri and Suda have praised her earnestness in acting with her body and charm as a heroine.
 In September, Metropolitan Police Department Ikimono Section cranked up.
 From beginning to end, she thanked the staff and chairman Atsuro Watabe for their support as the first heroine of the serial drama and the mood maker of this work.
-In October, at the opening ceremony of the 30th Tokyo International Film Festival held at Roppongi Hills Arena in Tokyo, she served as the top batter of the ceremony as an ambassador to convey the charm of movies to the younger generation.
-In December, in her hometown of Fukuoka Prefecture, she served as the one-day chief of the Prefectural Police Central Police Station, and publicized special precautions for the year-end and New Year holidays.